Report gives glimpse into horrors of Ireland’s mother and baby homes

 The commission focused on 18 institutions between 1922 to 1998 and was set up after reports emerged that the remains of nearly 800 babies and children were interred in an unmarked mass grave at a home run by nuns in the town of Tuam in County Galway.

-Attention was initially drawn to the situation by the extensive research of a local, amateur historian, Catherine Corless, who pieced together records showing dozens of suspicious deaths of infants and children at the St. Mary’s Mother and Baby Home but no graves associated with them.
+Attention was initially drawn to the situation by the extensive research of a local amateur historian, Catherine Corless, who pieced together records showing dozens of suspicious deaths of infants and children at the St. Mary’s Mother and Baby Home but no graves associated with them.
 Martin thanked her by name Tuesday, calling her a “tireless crusader of dignity and truth.”

 “It has been a long journey, and it hasn’t been easy,” Corless said in an interview Tuesday morning.
 As evidence had piled up over the years, she said she felt compelled to pressure the government to take notice.
-“That’s all I could do: keep talking, keep being a voice for the people who had no voice.” the commission in 2015.
+“That’s all I could do: keep talking, keep being a voice for the people who had no voice.”
 A significant number of human remains were found at the site in Tuam in 2017.

 Corless acknowledged that Tuesday was a “big day” for survivors but said an apology from the state simply did not go far enough.
 She said the Bon Secours nuns, who ran the facility in Tuam, and orders that oversaw others, needed to be held accountable.